Würzburg radar: Operational models

 Even the D model was not accurate enough for direct laying of guns.
 In order to provide the system with much greater accuracy, the FuMG 65 Würzburg-Riese (known as the "Giant Würzburg") was developed.
-Based on the same circuitry as the D model, the new version featured a much larger 7.4 m antenna and a more powerful transmitter with a range of up to 70 km.
-Azimuth and elevation accuracy was 0.1-0.2 degrees, which was more than enough for direct gun-laying.
+Based on the same receiver circuitry and displays as the D model, the new version featured a much larger 7.4 m antenna and a more powerful transmitter giving a range of up to 70 km.
+Azimuth and elevation accuracy was 0.1-0.2 degrees, which was enough for direct gun-laying.
 The system was too large to be carried on a truck trailer and was adapted for operation from a railway carriage as the Würzburg-Riese-E, of which 1,500 were produced during the war.
 The Würzburg-Riese Gigant was a very large version with a 160 kW transmitter, which never entered production.

 Countermeasures

 As the radar was one of the most common in German use, the British spent considerable effort countering the system during the war.
-In February 1942, a Würzburg-A system at Bruneval on the coast of France was captured by British Paratroopers in Operation Biting.
+In February 1942, a Würzburg-A system at Bruneval on the coast of France was captured by British paratroopers in Operation Biting.
 Several key components were returned to the UK, which allowed the operational parameters of the system to be accurately determined.
 This led to the modification of existing transmitter systems to produce the "Carpet" system that broadcast noise on the frequencies used by particular Würzburg systems.
 Several updated versions of Carpet were introduced; Carpet II was the primary UK version while Carpet III was its US-built counterpart.

 Operation Bellicose bombed the suspected Würzburg radar factory.
 The Operation Hydra bombing of Peenemünde did not affect the nearby Giant Würzburg at the Lubmin guidance and control station used for the V-2 rocket.

 Post-war use in astronomy

 Dutch scientists brought several of the surplus German coastal Würzburg radars to the Radio Transmitting Station in Kootwijk, Netherlands in the early 1950s.
-There, they were used in experiments important in the development of early radio astronomy, specifically the discovery of the Hydrogen line and subsequent mapping of the spiral arms of the Milky Way Galaxy.
+There, they were used in experiments important in the development of early radio astronomy, specifically the discovery of the hydrogen line and subsequent mapping of the spiral arms of our Milky Way Galaxy.

 German radar equipment including two Würzburg antennas (obtained from RAE Farnborough) was used by Martin Ryle and Derek Vonberg at the Cavendish Laboratory from 1945 to observe sunspots.

 Two FuSE 65 Würzburg radars were installed around 1956 at the Ondřejov Observatory in Czechoslovakia.
-The first radar served until 1994 to measure solar radiation flux, later was moved to the Military museum Lešany.
+The first radar served until 1994 to measure solar radiation flux, and later was moved to the Military museum Lešany.
 The second radar was used to measure solar spectrum in range 100-1000 MHz.
-Since 1994, it has been used only for occasional experiments.
+Later it was used only for occasional experiments.